This creamy broccoli cheddar orzo has all the flavors of a good broccoli cheddar soup but in orzo form. Kids LOVE this dish, which is always a win!

 Tips for Success

-- For stronger cheddar flavor, use sharp or extra sharp cheddar!
+- For stronger cheddar flavor, use sharp or extra sharp cheddar.

 - Melt the cheese off the heat or over very low heat.
 This will ensure it melts nicely and that it’s smooth.